swethaaj/truck-hub-datastructure/README.md

 -	(spring.batch.job.enabled=true)
 	The Batch Process Job is ENABLED by Default to Load the data from CSV file to H2 DB when the Application starts.

--   (spring.h2.console.enabled=true)
-    (spring.h2.console.path=/h2-console)
-	The H2 console is ENABLED for this APP by Default so the records can be Viewed at `http://localhost:9090/h2-console` after the Load().
-    User name = sa and password = password

--	Port(9090), Input File Location, H2 DB are all configurable parameters
+-	Port(9090), Input File Location are all configurable parameters

 # REST SERVICES: